Humans-Machines/styleguide/html-css/README.md

            ***          Components
             *           Utilities

-> CUBE CSS (Composition, Utility, Block, Exception) is a methodology oriented towards simplicity and consistency.
+The idea of the `Inversed Triangle` gives us a good underlying structure of how to set up our CSS layers.
-Instead of going utility-first like atomic CSS libraries such as Tailwind, CUBE CSS tries to unleash the power of the cascade by the use of global style axioms and layout primitives.
+It is a great guideline of where new code needs to live – and it is the best weapon against specificity wars.

-Although an utility-first approach seems to go against the idea of the cascade, the use of atomic CSS classes provides a lot of benefits:
+We also see a lot of potential in an utility-first approach using atomic CSS classes:

 - Fewer declaration duplicates
 - No specificity issues